Tdoe4321/VRBot/README.md

 # VRBot
 A VR Controlled Remote-Control Car Project

-For a link to the Instructables for a How-To on how to build this, [Click Here]() To take a closer look at some of the thought behind how I built this, [check out my website](https://tylergragg.com/vrbot-fall-2019/)
+For a link to the Instructables for a How-To on how to build this, [Click Here]().
+To take a closer look at some of the thought behind how I built this, [check out my website](https://tylergragg.com/vrbot-fall-2019/)

 ### Dependencies